-Spectrum shortening is made from palm oil so it is a good option for those with a soy allergy and it does not contain partially hydrogenated oils.
-It can be difficult to find at the regular grocery store so check your specialty store or buy it online.
+Shortening is whipped together with canola oil and sugar to create a light, fluffy texture.
+I use Spectrum shortening which is made from palm oil so making it a safe option for those with a soy allergy and it does not contain partially hydrogenated oils.
+It is sometimes difficult to find at the regular grocery store so check your specialty store or buy it online.

-You could also use coconut oil instead of shortening (also featured to the right).
-Coconut oil is also free from trans fats but does contain saturated fat.
+You could also use coconut oil instead of shortening.
 It has a nice flavor so it works well in this recipe.
 Coconut is technically a tree nut so be sure to keep that in mind when choosing the oil you use in this recipe.

 Allergy Free Whipped Cream Frosting